Southeast Asia- Thailand

 Currency

 The airport is easiest and there are banks and ATM machines at the Tesco supermarket.
-There are moneychangers at Ao Nang Beach and on Phi-Phi, although the exchange rates may not be so good.
+There are moneychangers at Ao Nang beach and on Phi-Phi, although the exchange rates may not be so good.

 Credit card information